KristaSmith247/KristaSmith247.github.io/readme.md

 # Krista Smith
 ### Aspiring Software Engineer

 I recently graduated with a Bachelor's in computer science.
-I started programming in 2020, and have learning how to create programs that can be intuitive and fun for users.
+I started programming in 2020, and have enjoyed learning how to create programs that can be intuitive and fun for users!

 ## List of Projects